tangentsoft/pidp8i/doc/cc8-manual.md

 2. Don’t forget to handle form feed.
 See `c8.c`.

 3. For some obscure reason, always open the input file first, then the output file.
-I suspect a fault in `libc.c`, which you are welcome to fix, keeping in mind that we're using every trick in the book to fit as much functionality in as we currently do.
+We suspect a fault in `libc.c`, which you are welcome to fix, keeping in mind that we're using every trick in the book to fit as much functionality in as we currently do.
 It may not be possible to make this as reliable as modern C programmers expect.